 This sets the stage for a summer wedding where it’s best to dress comfortably rather than get stuffy in a formal gown or suit.
 It’s expected that men will wear nice trousers and a blazer, while women can opt for a cocktail dress, skirt, or pantsuit.

-For summer weddings, linens and cotton materials are breathable and considered appropriate for these wedding types.
+Linens and cotton materials are breathable and considered appropriate for these wedding types for summer weddings.

 Most wedding invitations use dressy casual and semi-formal interchangeably.
 This tells your guests that they should look smart and classy while still dressing comfortably for the day.
 However, it’s essentially the same style of dress as the smart or dressy casual wedding.